-Credit Suisse Gold Bars: Everything You Need to Know (2022 Update)
+Credit Suisse Gold Bars: Everything You Need to Know (2024 Update)

-Home » Precious Metals Allowed in an IRA » Credit Suisse Gold Bars: Everything You Need to Know (2022 Update)
+Home » Precious Metals Allowed in an IRA » Credit Suisse Gold Bars: Everything You Need to Know (2024 Update)

 Disclosure: Our content does not constitute financial advice.
 Speak to your financial advisor.
 We may earn money from companies reviewed.
 Learn more

 credit_suisseThe Credit Suisse Gold Bar is one of the most popular gold bars in the world.
 Minted by the prestigious Credit Suisse Group, renowned for its lustrous and fine bullion products.
 These bars carry the backing of one of the most recognizable international brands as well as Switzerland’s reputation for high-quality bullion and coinage.
 The Credit Suisse Group is a Swiss financial holdings company that dates back to 1856.
 The company has become an international banking powerhouse, but is a large producer of precious metals as well.
 Credit Suisse Group is currently headquartered in Zurich, Switzerland.
-Each Credits Suisse Gold Bar carries a unique serial number and is backed by the Bank of Switzerland.
+Each Credits Suisse Gold Bar carries a unique serial number backed by the Bank of Switzerland.

-Development, History and Introduction
+Development, History, and Introduction

 Credit Suisse Group is one of the most influential financial institutions in the world.